Squwid/bytegolf/README.md

 # Byte Golf

 Byte Golf is a code solving problem game that awards players with the shortest code that solves the task at hand, just like golf!
 I have had this idea for a while but I couldn't find a good time to start.
 So I thought today (6.30.18) is as good as time as any  This is going to be my first commit which is going to include a quick drawing I did for my own reference, pardon my drawing skills.
-I will try to update this project as often as I can but my 21st birthday and work occupy most of my time.

 ## Using Locally